-December’s finally here!
-It is one of the best months of the year for me.
-It means rest, hope, family gatherings, meeting with friends, presents and sharing.
+December!
+It’s one of the best months of the year for me.
+It means rest, hope, family gatherings, meeting with friends and sharing presents.

 I’ve just got a few more days of hard work left (I’m doing a solidary cake, which is very special for me, and I’ve got my last workshop of 2019 next Saturday at Escribà Academy).